LBBL96/Fast-Food-Industry-Web-Visualization/README.md

 Project Overview

-Utilizing a SQL database
-incorporating Flask app
+We found  our dataset using the Datafiniti's Business Database that included around 10,000 rows of data that were filtered and grouped by states, fast food sales, the number of restaurants per state, categories by state, categories by region, and categories by state.

-creating visualizations using Tableau, D3, Python hosting our website on Heroku.
+We incorporated a Flask app, utilized a SQL database, created web visualizations using Tableau, D3, Python plots, and hosted our website on Heroku.

-Our team, researched and analyzed a dataset from Datafinity - 2016
+With the U.S. having roughly 241,000 total fast food restaurants, according to this 2016 dataset, the restaurants and categories of focus for this project were:

+* Burgers, Sandwiches, Ethnic, Pizza, Snacks, Chicken, Seafood

+* Starbucks, Chik-Fil-A, McDonald's, Taco Bell, Burger King, Arby's, Wendys, Jack in the Box, Pizza Hut, Dairy Queen

-##Project Team:
+## Project Team:
-Jorge Cavazos
+- Jorge Cavazos
-Lynn Leifker
+- Lynn Leifker
-Cynthia Juarez
+- Cynthia Juarez
-Kellye Rennell
+- Kellye Rennell